Tsabo/practical-sde-assessments/SDE3-SDEL_Interviewer_Guide.md

 **5. Scalability & Performance**
 - *Ask:* "Your system needs to handle 10x traffic.
 What breaks first?
 What do you optimize?"
 - *What to listen for:*
-  - Understand of bottlenecks (database, cache, network)
+  - Understanding of bottlenecks (database, cache, network)
   - Caching strategy (what, where, invalidation)
   - Database optimization (indexing, query patterns)
   - Async patterns to handle load